FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 The good news?
-No matter what post-acne woes you’re dealing with, there are tons of treatments available today to help you address them.
+No matter what post-acne woes you’re dealing with, there are tons of hyperpigmentation treatments available today to help you address them.
 We're going to cover some of the most effective professional treatments, best products for hyperpigmentation, and how to use them.

 Acne scars are caused by too much uneven collagen production in the dermis where you had the spot.
 Microneedling can help even out that collagen by making small micro-wounds in the skin that force it to produce healthy collagen and elastin that will reform the skin.

 Our Micro Needle Dermaroller is the simplest solution to hyperpigmentation face scars you'll find.
 It consists of hundreds of 0.3mm needles designed to micro-puncture the skin and promote new collagen and elastin growth, effectively rebalancing the tissues behind your blemishes.
 Traditional laser treatment isn't always effective with hyperpigmentation on black skin - this roller is the perfect alternative.

 Want the benefits of the dermaroller plus extra skin care goodies for hyperpigmentation?
 Look no further than our Most Loved Starter Routine, complete with a roller, face wash, serum, and moisturizer.

 If you don’t have ultra-severe scars, you could get a ton of benefit from a chemical peel.